 Without an ultrasound machine, we cannot alleviate the suffering of children and their families.
 For example Annies family who spent over a years wages to get her to Kampala for a heart scan, only to be told there was nothing they could do for her.
-It would have been easier, kinder perhaps, to have that scan closer to home and spend their money on feeding Annies four siblings.
+It would have been easier, kinder perhaps, to have been able to have that scan closer to home and spend their money on feeding Annies four siblings.
 Or Jimmy who has probably had to travel repeatedly for scans of his kidneys.
 Or Lily who may have had a heart problem complicating her current illness but we were unable to find out and she was too sick to travel.
-And then there are dozens of women who want a scan so chose to accept antenatal care elsewhere at either higher cost or higher risk to themselves and their babies.
+And then there are dozens of women who want scans during pregnancy so chose to accept antenatal care elsewhere at either higher cost or higher risk to themselves and their babies.

-These stories illustrate the importance of having an Ultrasound at Potters Village to ensure babies and children get the right treatment which allows them to grow up strong and healthy.
-On occasions, it also means we can save the families money by advising them that they dont need an expensive consultation elsewhere.
+We no longer have access to an Ultrasound Machine at Potter's Village and these stories illustrate its importance to ensure babies and children get the right treatment which allows them to grow up strong and healthy.
+On occasions, it also means we could save the families money by advising them that they dont need an expensive consultation elsewhere.
 If you feel moved to help support our fundraising campaign, please use the donate button provided.